Ramos04/MacOS-FOSS/README.md

 # MacOS-OpenSource
-List of good MacOS open source programs that I have come across
+List of good MacOS FOSS applications and utilities that I have come across

 ## Table of Contents